 Working regular vet visits into your budget isn’t particularly daunting.
 But what happens if your pet becomes ill, has an accident or needs chronic medication?
 Now you have to fork out a lot more than you thought.
 After all, like any quality medical service, vets don’t come cheap.

-Do I start a savings account or get pet insurance?
+Should I start a savings account or get pet insurance?

 It’s a frequently asked question, which requires you to consider some different scenarios.

 Let’s say you begin a savings account for your pet, placing a few hundred Rand in it each month, just in case.
 Now, imagine there’s a medical emergency after only a few months and you need to pay a large sum of money to the vet for an operation.
 Will this savings account cover it?
 Probably not.